Javierenrique00/mmeclient/README.md

 MMeClient reads the Minio Music Server Index file, and can find, download and play files that are stored in a Minio server or public cloud storage. ( Amazom s3, Google storage, Azure Backblaze B2 and other public anonimous storage)

 _MMeClient Screenshot_

 ![ScreenShoot](./pictures/Screenshot_20190904-152246.png)

 Instrucctions to use MMeClient app.

-## 1- Configuring the Media Storage
+## 1- Configuring access to Media Storage

 When you enter for the first time to MMeClient the first thing to do is configuring the access to the Media Storage.

 You have to select the "spanner" in the upper right of the screen in orther to configure settings, including the access to the Media Storage.

 ![ScreenShoot](./pictures/Screenshot_20190904-152400.png)

 There are some parameters to configure.
 You can leave the defaults.